Kuadrant/kuadrant-operator/doc/rate-limiting.md

       - '*.website'
       - '*.io'
       name: istio-system/gw-rlp
-      rules: # match rules from the gateway and according to conditions specified in the rlp
+      rules: # match rules from the gateway and according to conditions specified in the policy
       - conditions:
         - allOf:
           - operator: startswith